Travala.com (AVA) Price Hits $0.56 on Top Exchanges

-Travala.com (AVA) traded up 3.3% against the US dollar during the 24 hour period ending at 18:00 PM E.T. on June 21st.
-Travala.com has a total market capitalization of $28.52 million and $3.06 million worth of Travala.com was traded on exchanges in the last 24 hours.
-Over the last seven days, Travala.com has traded up 7.1% against the US dollar.
-One Travala.com coin can currently be bought for $0.56 or 0.00002651 BTC on popular cryptocurrency exchanges.
+Travala.com (AVA) traded 3.9% higher against the dollar during the one day period ending at 23:00 PM Eastern on June 23rd.
+Travala.com has a total market cap of $28.57 million and $3.67 million worth of Travala.com was traded on exchanges in the last 24 hours.
+One Travala.com coin can now be purchased for about $0.56 or 0.00002624 BTC on popular exchanges.
+Over the last seven days, Travala.com has traded 13.1% higher against the dollar.

 - Lido stETH (STETH) traded 0.6% lower against the dollar and now trades at $2,947.45 or 0.07417648 BTC.